pilotmoon/popclipweb/site/guide/actions.md

 :::
 **Availablilty:**

-- Copy and Cut require a text selection.
+- Copy requires a text selection.
+- Paste requires an editable text field and content on the clipboard that can be pasted.
-- Cut and Paste require an editable text field.
+- Cut requires a text selection and an editable text field.

 **Modifiers:**